 Human beings have a vast array of instinctual behaviours that may be unleashed under certain conditions.
 Some of our behvaiours require little active thought, either because they are essential to our existence and have been inherited from millions of years of evolution or because inculcated behaviours have become second nature.
 A healthy baby need not learn to suckle, breathe or even cry in response to basic nutritional needs.
 By contrast, humans did not evolve to drive cars or type, but many of us perform these tasks with amazing agility.
-In comparison with most other adults human babies are pretty helpless.
+In comparison with most other animals human babies are pretty helpless.
 Other newborn mammals can walk within minutes of birth.
-However, many other ingrained behaviours are learned skills building on our intellectual hardware and primitive reflexes, e.g. neurolinguists such as Noam Chomsky believe complex language relies on a specialised brain functions absent in other species, but clearly the exact manifestation of our linguistic abilities depends largely on our environment.
+However, many other ingrained behaviours are learned skills building on our intellectual hardware and primitive reflexes, e.g. linguists such as Noam Chomsky believe complex language relies on a specialised brain functions absent in other species, but clearly the exact manifestation of our linguistic abilities depends largely on our environment.
 Our humanity determines our intellectual potential, while our environment determines how we develop and utilise our intellect.
 Without applying reason and compassion in the forebrain, a male responding to his innate libido might be inclined to sexually assault any unaccompanied attractive female within easy reach.
 Were we to let our basest instincts guide our actions, modern civilisation as we know it would never have arisen.
 The technological progress that helped us expand our food supply, tame nature to meet our needs and lower infant mortality relies on advanced forms of social organisation and co-operation, in which our intellect and sociability prevail over primitive forms of social control.

 Violence has long been a feature of human existence, but its role and pervasiveness have varied enormously over the millennia.
 Many anthropologists have observed we are the only animal that wages war against other members of our own species, but disagree on whether tribal warfare first emerged in the Neolithic era as stone-age humans began farming and establishing more permanent settlements around fifteen to ten thousand years ago, or whether internecine conflict has always accompanied homo sapiens sapiens throughout the Paleolithic era.
 We might consider some exceptions, e.g. a lion may fight a rival over control of a pride and then slaughter cubs that are not their own.
 However, not only are lions some of the most ferocious mammals, but their survival depends largely on brute force and obedience within a tightly knit community and, more important, on hunting other animals.
 They evolved to be top of the food chain, not to go forth and multiply and thus dominate through numbers.
 On the African plains, aggressive predators are in a minority, while the vast majority are mere grazers, browsers or warblers.
 Violence as a survival strategy only works if your species has a low population and can feed on a much larger number of easy prey.
 It is plainly foolish to apply human ethics to other species.
 Lions are born to kill and care only for their immediate family.
 Notions such as compassion and solidarity simply do not enter a Lion’s mindset.

 We descend from a line of vegetarian and omnivorous primates, who succeeded in mastering their habitat through dexterity, cunning and social organisation rather than the exertion of physical force, which was largely reserved for travel, work, foraging, hunting of small animals and occasional defence against predators.
-Around six to sevem million years separate us from our closest primate cousins, chimpanzees, but why would violence evolve as in innate human instinct?
-First wee need to define violence a little more accurately.
+Around six to seven million years separate us from our closest primate cousins, chimpanzees, but why would violence evolve as an innate human instinct?
+First we need to define violence a little more accurately.
 Many primates do not hunt at all preferring to forage as vegetarians should their habitat provide plentiful food, but we are most closely related to chimpanzees who do not only hunt, but have been observed resorting to violence as a means of conflict resolution and imposing their power on more submissive females.
-By constrast Bonobos, close cousins of chimpanzees, are Obviously any carnivorous animal exerts physical force to catch and kill other animals.
+By contrast Bonobos, close cousins of chimpanzees, use playful erotica to diffuse social tensions.
+Obviously any carnivorous animal exerts physical force to catch and kill other animals.
 Few animals practice cannibalism except as a last resort in after a natural calamity.
 However, we do not relate to other animals in the same way as we relate to members of the same species.
 To a carnivore, other animals are food, not sentient beings.
 At this point it might be useful to distinguish intra-species violence from inter-species violence.
 Some would take an absolutist stance against murder of all sentient beings and thus promote vegan pacifism, arguing that human technology allows us to be at one with nature.
 However, most Vegans in wealthy countries relies on a huge human infrastructure that has completely reshaped our planet and effectively ethnically cleansed whole species from their natural habitats or confining them to wildlife reserves.
-To enable the apparently peaceful existence of a middle class Western European family with their 4 bedroom house, two cars, household appliances, endless gadgets, holidays abroad and weekly supermarket shopping sprees, we need to inflict violence on a huge scale against the planet's delicate eco-system, something many of us would rather deny.
+To enable the apparently peaceful existence of a middle class Western European family with their 4 bedroom house, two cars, household appliances, endless gadgets, holidays abroad and weekly supermarket shopping sprees, we need to inflict violence on a huge scale against the planet’s delicate eco-system, something many of us would rather deny.
 So we might not witness real warfare firsthand, but it is committed in our name so we can drive our cars and fill our refrigerators without much thought as to how that delicious frozen salmon ends up in our freezer.
 This warfare may not always be waged against non-collaborative communities, but simply displaces traditional human communities and other species in the name of progress.